code-n-tell/mobile-app-security-landscape/README.md

 2. Copy the repository code into the editor's text field.
 3. Render the diagram to view the feature–component–control relationships.

+> **Note:** Refer to the [PlantUML MindMap syntax](https://plantuml.com/mindmap-diagram) for details on how to structure and extend mind map diagrams.

 ## Contributing

 Contributions are welcome and appreciated!
 If you have an idea or suggestion to improve this project: